GHTassinari/BMICalculator2/README.md

 # BMICalculator2
 This new project is an improvement of the old project, using new techniques I learned, and integrating JS, HTML and CSS with it.

+Those techniques include:
+- Exporting and importing other scripts to a javascript module.
+- Using CSS and responsiveness to built a new site for the program.
+- Creating multiple functions and variables, and linking with querySelector to the HTML id's and classes.